thanosmoschou/musicVibes/readme.md

 ### How to run it
 Open the project's folder in a terminal.
-If it is the first time you're running this app, you will need to download all the required modules.
-Type:
+If it is the first time you're running this app, you will need to download all the required modules that app uses.
+Simply type:

 ```
 pip install -r requirements.txt
 ```

-to install all the required modules that app needs.
 The next time you run the app, you don't have to run the previous command, because all the modules are now downloaded.<br>

 Then type: